Lithovox/textonyms/README.md

 # textonyms
 A webpage that converts a phone number or phone word to its other equivalent phone words.
+Try it out [here](https://textonyms.com).

 On a phone keypad, each of the digits corresponds to a set of letters:
 0: "0",